 And it only gets better from here.

-At Absolute Awakenings, Acceptance and Commitment Therapy (ACT) can help you develop the emotional fortitude and psychological flexibility you need to overcome addiction.
+At Absolute Awakenings, Acceptance & Commitment Therapy (ACT) can help you develop the emotional fortitude and psychological flexibility you need to overcome addiction.

 Developed by University of Utah professor Steven C. Hayes in the 1980s, ACT is a mindfulness-based therapy that helps clients navigate life in the present moment, despite life’s circumstances.